AhmedYahyaE/realtime-websocket-php-chat-application/README.md

 5- Using Ratchet PHP WebSocket Library.

+6- Saving the Chat History for both Public & Private Chat Modes in a MySQL Database.

-6- Object-Oriented Programming.
+7- Object-Oriented Programming.

-7- Create, update, and delete blog posts.

-8- Categories and tags for organizing blog posts.
-Also, commenting system for blog posts.

-9- CRUD Operations.
+8- Chat HTML Form Validation using Parsley JavaScript Library.

-10- User Roles and Permissions.
+9- User Registration, Validation, Authentication, and Authorization.

+10- Sending Registration Verification Code to emails using PHPMailer Library.

-11- File Upload.
+11- File Upload (profile image).

-12- Using .htaccess Apache configuration file.

-13- Regular Expression.
+12- Regular Expression.

-14- Responsive / Mobile first Design.
+13- Responsive Design using Bootstrap.

 ## Application URLs:
 1- **Frontend**: The public-facing website can be accessed at https://www.your-domain-example.com/blog.
 This is where regular customers/users/members can view/read blog posts, add posts, comment on them, and interact with the website, ....
 The frontend URL is typically accessible to all visitors of the website.
 Replace https://www.your-domain-example.com/ with the actual domain name or localhost address where you have deployed the application.